jhb/woodentaps/index.md

 ### 2. Scan of the drawing

 The drawing is crucial, and it is important to get it accurately transported.
-Find a scanner and scan it in its orginal size.
+Find a scanner and scan it in its original size.
 Best is, if you scan it to a pdf, like here: [scan.pdf](scan.pdf)

 Alternatively you can scan it to an image, which then looks like this:

 [![scanned drawing](scan_small.jpg)](scan.jpg)

-It is really important to use a proper scanner, and not you mobile phone camera.
-If you don't have one, please ask a friend or a copy shop, or use a fax machine.
+It is really important to use a proper scanner, and not your mobile phone camera.
+If you don't have one, please ask a friend, or a copy shop, or use a fax machine.
 Using a mobile phone camera will distort the image, and the wooden taps will come out in the wrong shape!

 ### 3. Combined photo